-The best candidates for Mastopexy are women of good general health and whose breasts have become saggy and have lost volume with age, following child bearing or following weight loss.
-If you are planning on having children, it is wise to defer this type of Surgery until after having children, as it may affect your ability to breastfeed.
+The best candidates for Mastopexy are women of good general health and whose breasts have become saggy and have lost volume with age, following child bearing, or following weight loss.
+If you are planning on having children, it is wise to defer this type of surgery until after having children, as it may affect your ability to breastfeed.

 WHAT TO EXPECT

-If you have Private Insurance, you may prefer to spend one night as an Inpatient in the Hospital.
+If you have Private Health Insurance, you may prefer to spend one night as an Inpatient in the Hospital.
 You are advised to check with your private fund that this procedure is covered.
 Many funds will not cover what they deem to be cosmetic surgery.
 Mastopexy may be considered medical if you have breastfed your children and your youngest child is over one year of age and younger than seven years old.
-A referral from your GP is required prior to proceeding with surgery.
+A referral from your General Practitioner is required prior to proceeding with surgery.

-In your consultation your surgeon will assess your individual needs based on your expectations, and desired outcome.
-The size and shape and the degree of ptosis (or loss of volume) of the breast will be assessed and the need for Implants discussed.
+In your consultation your Surgeon will assess your individual needs based on your expectations and desired outcome.
+The size and shape and the degree of ptosis (or loss of volume) of the breast will be assessed and the need for implants discussed.
 If you are considering Breast Augmentation with Mastopexy, photographs from magazines of your ideal size may be of assistance.
 A Mammogram may be ordered as a routine preoperative test.

 Mastopexy is usually performed under a General Anaesthetic as a day patient in Hospital.
 During surgery an incision is made along the natural contour across the breast and around the nipple areolar area.
 If the nipple needs relocating, an incision is made as a keyhole around this area.
 The excess skin is then removed from under the breast, the nipple is relocated and the flaps of skin to the sides of this area are brought down, around and together to reshape the breast.
 The wounds are sutured and a dressing and bandage applied.

 If you elect for insertion of implants, the implant is inserted in a pocket created under the chest wall muscle prior to suturing.
-Where possible, your surgeon prefers to use a Le Jour Mastopexy which eliminates the transverse scar, leaving a scar around the nipple and a vertical scar only.
+Where possible, your surgeon prefers to use a Le Jour Mastopexy, which eliminates the transverse scar, leaving a scar around the nipple and a vertical scar only.
 This reduced scar is less noticeable in swimwear and evening wear.
 A drain is inserted in each breast to drain away excess fluid, which may collect postoperatively.